Strategic and Operations Management - RelevancyArticle posted on

-With all the variety of approaches, one can distinguish specific characteristic features inherent to strategic management as management technique and thereupon solve the issue of appropriateness and effectiveness of its using in the environment of a specific economic entity.
+Management of contemporary enterprises operating in dynamic and complicated external environment and increasingly depending on it shall be strategic.
+The fundamental distinctions between operations management and strategic management (Table 1) come down to the following aspects.
+With all the variety of approaches, one can distinguish certain characteristic features inherent to strategic management as a management technique and thereupon solve the issue of appropriateness and effectiveness of its using in the environment of a specific economic entity.

 Table 1.
 Fundamental Differences between Operations Management and Strategic Management